abdoghazala7/Drowsiness-Detection-with-YOLO/README.md

 # Drowsiness-Detection-yolov10

-This repository contains code for training a YOLOv10 model for detecting drowsiness in images.
+This repository contains code for training a YOLOv10 model for detecting drowsiness in images and videos.
 The model is trained using the COCO dataset with custom annotations for drowsiness, awake, and yawn classes.

 # Project Structure
 ### /data.yaml: Configuration file specifying paths to training, validation, and test datasets along with class names and number of classes.